aphp/eds-scikit/docs/functionalities/phenotyping/phenotypes/cancer.md

 !!! algos "How it works"
     The algorithm works by looking for either DP ou DR ICD10 codes associated with cancer.
-    The code terminology comes from this article[@kempf2022impact]
+    The codes terminology comes from this article[@kempf2022impact] and is available under `CancerFromICD10.ICD10_CODES`

 ## Usage